reckafella/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18. 17-hidethisword -- a script that displays all lines in the file /etc/passwd that do not contain the pattern 'bin'.

-19. 18-letteronly -- Display all lines of the file /etc/ssh/sshd_config starting with a letter.
+19. 18-letteronly -- a script that displays all lines of the file /etc/ssh/sshd_config starting with a letter.
 Include capital letters as well

-20. 19-AZ -- Replace all characters A and c from input to Z and e, respectively.
+20. 19-AZ -- a script that replaces all characters A and c from input to Z and e, respectively.

 21. 20-hiago -- a script that removes all letters c and C from input

-22.
+22. 21-reverse --  a script that reverses its input.

 23.